 “We met many people who had an abundance of skills, and we were all wondering about the future and the cost of living.”

 Hall met a man who had been retrenched and had taken his love of restoring antiques to the next level and was doing it professionally.
 “His work was quite beautiful.
 He had the time and the knowledge.
 We gave him a writing desk to restore.
 He did a fantastic job and we felt that he was a true example of a RASKI.”

 Those on the RASKI network are offering their skills to other members and the public in general, and Peter believes there are a lot of benefits to hiring the services of a retired person.

 He says: “We have a huge knowledge base and are not the new kids on the block.
-We are likely to charge a more affordable fee than someone who is trying to make a killing.
-We are experienced and know what works.
+We are likely to charge a more affordable fee than someone who is trying to put the kids through university, pay the mortgage, etc… We are experienced and know what works.
 We have the time and the skill to devote to your project, and we won’t be juggling a corporate schedule.”

 Peter says he and Cathy both have skills and services they can offer on the commercial market, and being mature should not be detrimental.